 1. REVIEW FROM FIRST DBS LESSON

-The Discovery Bible Study is an interactive Bible study where learning is through regular questions that speak to the heart of the participant (Hebrews 4:12).
-A thorough explanation was given in the lesson on the Sowing Field called Understanding Discipleship Bible Studies.
+The Discovery Bible Study is an interactive Bible study where learning is through a series of questions that help participants to think deeply about the topic (Hebrews 4:12).
+A thorough explanation was given in the lesson on the Field Two: Sowing, called Understanding Discipleship Bible Studies.
 Here is a quick summary from that lesson:

 A Discovery Bible Study has three parts